nugrezo/stockphony/README.md

 4. **Access the Application**

-Open your browser and navigate to http://localhost:3000 to view the Threadify.
+Open your browser and navigate to http://localhost:3000 to view the Stockphony.

 That's it!
-You've successfully installed and launched the Threadify front-end application.
+You've successfully installed and launched the Stockphony front-end application.
 Dive into the world of dynamic discussions and collaborative interactions.

 ## 3 - Deployment